robfletcher/grails-gson/readme.md

 ## Serialization

-The plugin will automatically resolve any _Hibernate_ proxies it encounters when serializing an object graph to JSON.
+By default the plugin will automatically resolve any _Hibernate_ proxies it encounters when serializing an object graph to JSON.
+If this is not what you want then set `grails.converters.gson.resolveProxies` to `false` in your _Config.groovy_.

-If an object graph contains bi-directional relationships they will only be traversed once but in either direction.
+If an object graph contains bi-directional relationships they will only be traversed once (but in either direction).

 For example if you have the following domain classes:

 ``` groovy
 class Artist {